richard-sim/build-sys-eval/README.md

 The package management feature is very appealing, as it looks like it has sorted out strategies for building some quite annoying packages, and assuming they work, it'll save quite a lot of pain.
 It is concerning that it appears that the packages are all locked at very specific versions, which may well be outdated.
 It looks quite easy to create custom package repositories, however.
 There are built-in integrations with many major build systems like Cmake and Ninja, and package managers like vcpkg and conan.

-Upon testing, both package management with both Conan and VCPkg are broken when following the basic zlib examples from the docs.
+Upon testing, package management with both Conan and VCPkg are broken when following the basic zlib examples from the docs.
 Bug reports have been submitted, but that's very worrying.

 Visual Studio project/solution generation is a second-class citizen to the build-system functionality of xmake.
 The generated VS projects shell out to xmake rather than use the compilers directly, to get around issues with xmake's design not being oriented to this use case.